The Wicked Witch of Oz: Synopsis

 The title character is Singra, the Wicked Witch of the South.
 She awakens after sleeping for a century; her Magical Musical Snuffbox informs her of all the events she has missed in the last hundred years.
 Armed with this knowledge, Singra sets out to brew a spell of revenge against Dorothy Gale, the main agent of unwelcome change.
 Grudgingly rescuing a water nymph along the way, she is granted her wish to become impervious to water so that she will not melt like her late cousin, the Wicked Witch of the West.

 Singra waylays the Scarecrow, and tricks the girl she thinks is Dorothy into drinking her potion.
 Singra, however, has blundered: she has mistaken Trot for Dorothy, turning the little girl into a piece of green cheese.
 Dorothy sets out to rescue Trot, while Singra continues to seek her vengeance.

-Dorothy is aided by Percy, a giant talking white rat — a character that Cosgrove Payes introduced in The Hidden Valley of Oz.
-In their efforts, they encounter a rubber band (that is, a band of rubber musicians), and an animated neon man named Leon — Leon the Neon.
+Dorothy is aided by Percy, a giant talking white rat - a character that Cosgrove Payes introduced in The Hidden Valley of Oz.
+In their efforts, they encounter a rubber band (that is, a band of rubber musicians), and an animated neon man named Leon the Neon.
 The trio of Dorothy, Percy, and Leon confront a giant beehive, and Dorothy and Percy take flight on hummingbird wings.
 Singra enchants Dorothy into a statue, but her friends, Ozma, the Wizard, Jellia Jamb, and the rest, manage to unravel Singra's scheme.
 Singra drinks from the Forbidden Fountain, and is purged of her malicious intent along with her memory.